Chadley25/hAxc0rd/README.md

 &nbsp;

-Partial credit for this project goes to the contributers that worked on https://github.com/The-SourceCode/Discord.js-Bot-Development.
+Partial credit for this project goes to the contributors that worked on https://github.com/The-SourceCode/Discord.js-Bot-Development.